eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 This measures the throughput of data samples with 1Kbytes written as fast as possible.

-The ``-Qrss:1`` option in **sub** mode sets the maximum allowed increase in RSS as 1MB.
-When running the test, if the memory occupieds by the process increases by less than 1MB, the test can successfully run.
+The ``-Qrss:1`` option in **sub** mode sets the maximum allowed an increase in RSS as 1MB.
+When running the test, if the memory occupied by the process increases by less than 1MB, the test can successfully run.
 Otherwise, an error message is printed out at the end of the test.